mikegallimore/Tape_to_Tape/README.md

 If you wish to use the scripts as is, make sure to:

-- Store the scripts within a root folder of your choosing (e.g. a desktop folder named 'Tape2Tape')
+- Store the scripts and rink_image.jpg within a root folder of your choosing (e.g. a desktop folder named 'Tape2Tape')
 - Create a 'Files' folder within your root folder and then create both a 'Logs' subfolder and a separate 'Plots' subfolder within the 'Files' folder
 - Within the 'Logs' subfolder, create both an 'Exported' subfolder as well as a 'Processed' subfolder and then, within both, create subfolders for each season (e.g. '20172018') you intend to work with
 - Within the 'Plots' subfolder, create subfolders for each season (e.g. '20172018') you intend to work with